The holiday season can be fun, a time we share with the loved ones and friends.

 5.)
 Get some extra rest.

 Do not be afraid to say No to a holiday invitation or dinner that may add to your stress and steal your rest time.
-Defiantly, getting to bed a little earlier would take you a long way.
+Definitely, getting to bed a little earlier would take you a long way.
 Another form of rest is tuning in and anchoring your awareness in the present moment.

 Yoga is a great aid.
 You can start on or off the mat and practice meditation by fully engaging in the present moment.